-Utilization Documentation should be captured via BCM011-J: Non-Emergency

-Medical Transportation (NEMT) Report.
-The health plan/and or the subcontractor should capture the following for each scheduled trip at a minimum, including no-shows:
+Utilization Documentation should be captured via BCM011-J, for Standard Plans and BCM011-T for Tailored Plans: Non-Emergency Medical Transportation (NEMT) Report.
+The Health Plan/and or the subcontractor should capture the following for each scheduled trip at a minimum, including no-shows:

 - 1. Date of request - 2.
 Date of trip, - 3.
 Medicaid Identification Number of the individual obtaining a Medicaid covered service (do not provide the MID of anyone traveling with this individual) - 4.
 NEMT Source Type (Member, Provider, Case Manager, Other) - 5.
 Destination (name of medical provider/business and address) - 6.
 Whether the trip is approved and, if not, the date notice was sent - 7.
 Date denial notice sent (if applicable) - 8.
 Mode of transport - 9.
 Number of additional riders - 10.
 No-shows (member was a no-show, provider was a no-show,) - 11.
 Special needs and considerations - 12.
 Trip Location (must identify out-of-state or bordering state trips) - 13.
 Appeal Date of each NEMT member appeal - 14.
 Appeal Decision of each NEMT member appeal - 15.
-Appeal Decision Date of each NEMT member appeal member
+Appeal Decision Date of each NEMT member appeal

-The health plan and/or subcontractor should maintain the following transportation utilization information for each Member's trip request:
+The Health Plan and/or subcontractor should maintain the following transportation utilization information for each member's trip request:

 - 1. Prior Authorization Documentation (e.g. date or date span, method and mode) - 2.
 NEMT Utilization Documentation (Section VI.B) - 3.
-Documentations of Approval and Denial notices - 4.
-Dates or documentation of no-show and conduct policy was reviewed with the
+Documentations of Approval and Denial notices - Dates or documentation of no-show and conduct policy was reviewed with the member